 Music always plays such a big part in my trips to Africa because music is such a big part of Africa.
 Music has always been a big part of my life too.
-I was in bands all throughout my teenage years and early twenties and I was that kid who used to stay in to ‘make a tape’.
+And believe me, whether you are on an African road trip, or overlanding or just backpacking around, you’ll be popular if you have all these songs on your playlist!

-This Africa playlist is a mix of current and classic African songs, songs that you may hear when you’re in Africa and songs about Africa.
+This Africa playlist is a mix of current and classic African songs, songs that are currently popular in Africa (like Enrique, not about Africa, but you always hear his songs in the clubs) and songs about Africa.
 Either way, they’re all songs that remind me of Africa!